Seattle, King County to receive $26 million in federal COVID relief funds to combat homelessness

 Seattle will receive more than $12 million to combat homelessness from the federal government’s $1.9 trillion coronavirus relief package known as the American Rescue Plan Act, the Department of Housing and Urban Development announced Thursday.

-Other King County cities, alongside county government, are to take in another $13.8 million.
+Other King County cities, alongside county government, are to take in an additional $13.8 million.

 The funds, part of $5 billion dedicated to local governments to be used for homelessness spending, can be spent on a range of programs, from hotel-based shelters to permanent housing for people exiting homelessness.
 And unlike earlier, short-term pandemic relief grants, the money will not expire until 2030, giving local governments the chance to fund homelessness solutions that extend well beyond the current crisis.